kiranvagadaragi/dataFrame-core-transformation-module/README.md

 2. Install the required Python packages: pip install pyspark
-3. Usage
-   3.1 Define your transformations in a JSON configuration file:
+3. Define your transformations in a JSON configuration file:

    ```json
    {